 - Use present simple for routines.

-Comment: Talking about fitness is a practical way to expand your English expressions for daily life vocabulary.
+Comment: Talking about fitness is a practical way to expand your everyday English expressions for daily life vocabulary.

 Lesson 5: English for Daily Tasks — At the Cinema